hugofabricio/health-track/README.md

 > # Health Track
 >
-> App to track your health, activities and food
+> App to track your health, activities and food.
+>
 > See in action: [https://healthtrack-app.herokuapp.com](https://healthtrack-app.herokuapp.com)

 ### Setup